marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 <img
 src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-1-@1x.jpg" alt="Add to homescreen, launch from homescreen and full-screen app-like experiences."/>

 The [Web Starter Kit](https://github.com/google/web-starter-kit/blob/master/app/manifest.json) and the [Google Chrome samples](https://github.com/GoogleChrome/samples/tree/0768ee71e4548f779219798d8c83fdcc67b469e8/web-application-manifest) both contain sample manifests.
-Bruce Lawson wrote a [Manifest Generator](http://brucelawson.github.io/manifest/) and Mounir Lamouri wrote a handy [Web Manifest validator](https://mounirlamouri.github.io/manifest-validator/).
+Bruce Lawson wrote a [manifest generator](http://brucelawson.github.io/manifest/) and Mounir Lamouri wrote a handy [web manifest validator](https://mounirlamouri.github.io/manifest-validator/).
 Both are worth checking out.

-In my personal projects, I rely on [realfavicongenerator](http://realfavicongenerator.net/) to generate the correctly sized icons for both the Web App manifest and for use across iOS, desktop and so on.
+In my personal projects, I rely on [realfavicongenerator](http://realfavicongenerator.net/) to generate the correctly sized icons for both the web app manifest and for use across iOS, desktop and so on.
 The [favicons](https://github.com/haydenbleasel/favicons) Node module is also able to achieve a similar output as part of your build process.

 Chromium-based browsers (Chrome, Opera etc.) [support](https://www.chromestatus.com/feature/6488656873259008) web app manifests today with Firefox actively developing support and Edge listing them as [under consideration](https://dev.windows.com/en-us/microsoft-edge/platform/status/webapplicationmanifest).
 WebKit/Safari have not yet posted public signals about their intents to implement the feature.